DanielLCopeland/ESP-R8-POE-3C/README.md

-## Flashing firmware to the ESP-R8-POE-3C using a USB cable
+## Flashing firmware to the ESP-R8-POE-3C

 ### 2319 series and up